 You know, one of the strangest aspects of the whole health and fitness game is how eager people are to spend money on solutions, and complete ignore the stuff they can fix for free.

 This is especially ironic (and infuriating) when you consider that the things you can fix for free is exponentially more important than anything you can solve with a new diet or super shake or anything else.
 Seriously.
 These are some of the most important things that you need to address if you hope to ever hit your goals.

-But, these are things that you should do after you have some other things in line—the important things that you can do at home, for free.
+But, you should do these after you have some other things in line—the important things that you can do at home, for free.

 However, if you improve them just a little bit, you’ll begin to see decreases in body fat, increases in energy, and even a longer life span.

 Here we go—get ready to learn a buncha shit you already know.

 You’re not drinking enough, and you know it.
 I know it.

 You know how I know?
 Because I’ve worked with several thousands of clients in my career, and most of them weren’t.
 If there’s anything to statistics, that’s a reasonable enough sample size from which to extrapolate information.

 When I start with a new client I make them keep a food log.
 For the first 2-3 weeks I work with them, they have to write down everything they eat and drink, no matter what; everything from protein shakes to gum to condiments, if it goes in their mouth, they record it.
 (Insert obligatory sex joke.
 Har, har, you’re so clever.)